-A/N: Hello & welcome to my new story!
-This "twisted canon" fic will (eventually) encompass all 7 years - I've already finished the first 2 chapters & would love to know what you think.
+A/N (updated 1-16-16): Hello & welcome!
+This "twisted canon" story is part 1 of a 7-part series, all parts of which are complete & posted on my profile.
 J.K.
 Rowling owns everything Harry Potter-related, I'm just playing with some ideas of my own.
 Thanks in advance for reading, & I hope you enjoy! :)

 "James, stop that!
 You're going to get Harry all worked up before bed!"
 Lily Potter tried to make her voice sound disapproving, but it was hard not to smile at the endless giggles coming from her son.

 "Aww, but he loves it, don't you, Harrykins?" her husband chuckled, expelling another wave of colorful bubbles from the end of his wand as the black-haired child continued to roar with laughter.

 "Of course he does, but it's time for bed," Lily said, bending down to scoop Harry up off the floor.
 "Come now, love, time to sleep."
 When Harry made a discontented noise and began to squirm, she cooed, "Hush, sweetheart.
 If you're a good little boy, Mummy will read you a bedtime story."
 At these magic words, Harry immediately stilled – though he was only fifteen months old, he already had a long list of favorite things, and having his mother read to him was definitely one of them.

 "Night, Harry," James said softly, tilting his head to give his son a kiss.
 "Be a good boy for Mummy, yeah?"
 Harry sighed happily in response and patted his father's nose with a chubby hand, and James chuckled again as he leaned over to kiss his wife.